What is RapidSSL Intermediate Certificate?

 Generating a CSR with SAN

 Configuring Subject Alternative Names begins with generating what’s known as a Certificate Signing Request (CSR).
-A CSR is essentially a block of encoded text that contains information about your organization along with public key data required by Certificate Authorities (CAs) like SSL.com.
+A CSR is essentially a block of encoded text that contains information about your organization along with public key data required by Certificate Authorities (CAs).

 When creating this request specifically aimed at including SAN entries: